 When visiting marine parks, leave any cultural artefacts where you find them, including pot shards and arrowheads.
 Take extra care around pit houses and other heritage sites.

-For more information on showing respect for Indigenous values, see reconciliation and BC Parks.
+For more information on showing respect for Indigenous values, see Indigenous relations and reconciliation.

 B.C.’s marine parks encompass an extraordinary diversity of plant and animal life, often living in fragile ecosystems.
 Marine plants, such as kelp or seagrasses, provide important habitats for a wealth of wildlife, but are easily damaged.